-To remedy this, KLA worked with Chairman Highland, the Kansas Department of Agriculture, and industry partners to craft HB 2437.
+To remedy this, KLA worked with various legislators, the Kansas Department of Agriculture, and industry partners to craft HB 2530.
 The bill begins by amending the Kansas Food, Drug, and Cosmetic Act to define "meat analog" and "identifiable meat term" and references federal regulations to define meat, meat food product, poultry, and poultry food product.
-The legislation then states that if a meat analog is labeled or advertised using an identifiable meat term, it must place on the label or in the advertisement, "in the same font, style and size, immediately before or after the identifiable meat term" the following phrase: "this product does not contain meat."
+The legislation then states that if a meat analog is labeled or advertised using an identifiable meat term, it must place on the label or in the advertisement, "in the same font, style and size, in close proximity to the identifiable meat term" one the following disclaimers: "(A) This product does not contain meat, (B) meatless, (C) meat-free, (D) vegan, (E) veggie, (F) vegetarian, or (G) vegetable."
+HB 2530 contains more flexibility for disclaimer placement and additional disclaimers compared to an earlier version of this legislation.
+These changes were made in an attempt to address industry stakeholder concerns.

-As an alternative, a meat analog product may use the word "Imitation" in place of the phrase "this product does not contain meat" if the meat analog meets the federal definition of an imitation food.
+As an alternative, under HB 2530, a meat analog product may use the word "Imitation" in place of the other disclaimers if the meat analog meets the federal definition of an imitation food.
 A food is an imitation if it is a substitute for and resembles another food, but is nutritionally inferior to that food.
 Inferiority includes any reduction in the content of an essential nutrient that is present in a measurable amount.
 A measurable amount could mean a two percent reduction in protein, potassium, or certain vitamins or minerals.
+Allowing use of the federal imitation label also addresses a concern of opposing parties that there be a nation-wide standard.
+This standard exists, but the manufacturers refuse to use it because it does not fit their false narrative.

 KLA also worked to craft this bill to avoid legal challenges.
 Other states that have adopted fake meat legislation have tried to ban the use of meat terminology by plant-based fake meat and cell cultured meat products.
 This subjected these states to federal preemption challenges because cell cultured meat is regulated by the Federal Meat Inspection Act.
 It also subjected the state laws to First Amendment challenges because it indiscriminately banned the ability of a company to name its product.
-To avoid preemption challenges, HB 2437 was drafted to only regulate labels on meat analogs containing solely plant ingredients.
+To avoid preemption challenges, HB 2530 was drafted to only regulate labels on meat analogs containing solely plant ingredients.
 To avoid First Amendment challenges, the bill simply requires a disclaimer on meat analog labels rather than banning the use of identifiable meat terms.
-A state can regulate speech on a product label if the restriction is created to reasonably prevent consumer deception or confusion.
+A state can regulate speech on a product label if the restriction is created to reasonably prevent consumer deception or confusion.7 before entering interstate commerce.8 Meat analogs, however, are under the regulatory purview of the U.S. Food and Drug Administration (FDA).
+Unlike USDA, FDA does not have rigid requirements in place and does not require prior label approval.

 It is also important for the Committee to understand that meat labels are regulated by the U.S. Department of Agriculture.
-Meat labels must comply with the regulations set forth by the USDA Food Safety Inspection Service (FSIS), and as a general matter, require agency approval before entering interstate commerce.
-Meat analogs, however, are under the regulatory purview of the U.S. Food and Drug Administration (FDA).
-Unlike USDA, FDA does not have rigid requirements in place and does not require prior label approval.
+Meat labels must comply with the regulations set forth by the USDA Food Safety Inspection Service (FSIS), and as a general matter, require agency approval